 The project is expected to contribute by way of power production which would equal to the present electricity expenditure of the city of Casablanca.
 Germany and the World Bank have conveyed their disposition to partake in the formation of Morocco’s solar energy generation plan which the country has agreed to accomplish.
 Aside from the solar projects in Morocco, Germany is playing its role in the fulfillment of a water-desalination project.

-In February 2008, Morocco, as country which imports its energy, has unveiled the National Renewable Energy and Efficiency Plan to discover another sources of energy to cater to 15 per cent of the total local needs and maximize the benefits of energy-conservation techniques.
-The program is projected to produce over forty thousand jobs and attract investments amounting to more than €4.5 billion by year 2020.
+In February 2008, Morocco, as a country which imports its energy, has unveiled the National Renewable Energy and Efficiency Plan to discover another source of energy to cater to 15 percent of the total local needs and maximize the benefits of energy-conservation techniques.
+The program is projected to produce over forty thousand jobs and attract investments amounting to more than €4.5 billion by the year 2020.